miragejs/ember-cli-mirage/docs/v0.1.x/working-with-json-api.md

 version: v0.1.x
 ---

 Now that the JSON:API spec has hit 1.0 and Ember Data has adopted it as a default, it's important to be able to mock it out with Mirage.
-We're taking this opportunity to make Mirage a bit more flexible to handle JSON:API and other backends by adding a serialier layer.
+We're taking this opportunity to make Mirage a bit more flexible to handle JSON:API and other backends by adding a serializer layer.

 Until this layer lands, you'll have to do a bit more work in your route definitions to work with JSON:API.
 For a GET request to `/users/1`, JSON:API expects a response that looks something like this: